Mathématique: Chapter 5

 Of course they were.

 It had been—the entire concerto.
-He wondered if it had proceeded in real time, or he’d just perceived it that way.
+Had it proceeded in real time, or had he just perceived it that way?

 “What gunshot?”

 “I fired my gun.
 Right next to him.
-He mentioned his ears were ringing.”
+His ears were ringing.”

 Daniel Jackson was in the other room talking to Colonel Young.

-Rush was lying on the floor.
+Rush was on the floor.
 On the floor of Young’s kitchen.

 He opened his eyes.

 Vala Mal Doran sat next to him, her back against a kitchen cabinet.
 She’d pulled her hair over one shoulder and was idly fingering the ends of its dark strands.
-She looked up and blinked in surprise.
-After glancing toward the other room, she extended one leg and caught the edge of the open kitchen door with the toe of her boot.
-She flexed her foot.
-The door swung shut.
+Rush caught her eye, and she blinked in surprise to see him looking at her.
+After peering over her shoulder at Young and Jackson, she extended a leg and caught the edge of the open kitchen door with the toe of her boot.
+With a flex of her foot, the door swung shut.

-“Yes,” he whispered.
-He was curled on his side, his head on his arm, as if he had been placed that way.
+“Yes.”
+He was curled on his side, his head on his arm, as if he’d been placed that way.

 “Yes,” she said.
 “Just Daniel.
 Daniel and Colonel Young and you and me.”